Explore UCD

 Project Officer: Ms Concepcion Perez Camaras

-The growth of cities, impacts of climate change and the massive cost of providing new infrastructure provide the impetus for (opens in a new window)TRUSS which aims to maximize the potential of infrastructure that already exists.
-If flaws in a structure can be identified early, the cost of repair will be vastly reduced, and here an effective monitoring system would allow identifying the optimum time to repair as well as improving structural safety.
-But safety is difficult to quantify and requires a deep understanding of the uncertainty associated to measurements and models for the structure and loads.
-For that purpose, (opens in a new window)TRUSS brings together an intersectoral and multidisciplinary collaboration between 4 Universities, 11 Industry participants and 1 research institute from 5 European countries.
-The consortium shares expertise and offers training at an advanced level to qualify 14 PhD students for dealing with the challenges of an aging infrastructure stock.
+The growth of cities, the impacts of climate change and the massive cost of providing new infrastructure provide the impetus for TRUSS which aims to maximize the potential of infrastructure that already exists.
+If flaws in a structure can be identified early, the cost of repair will be vastly reduced, and here an effective monitoring system would allow for identifying the optimum time to repair as well as improving structural safety.
+However safety is difficult to quantify and requires a deep understanding of the uncertainty associated with measurements and models for the structure and loads.
+For that purpose, TRUSS brings together an intersectoral and multidisciplinary collaboration between 4 Universities, 11 Industry participants and 1 research institute from 5 European countries.
+The consortium shares expertise and offers training at an advanced level to qualify 14 PhD students for dealing with the challenges of an ageing infrastructure stock.

 JOB DESCRIPTION:

-(opens in a new window)1-Reliability of concrete structures reinforced with braided FRP (Host: UCD, Ireland)
+1-Reliability of concrete structures reinforced with braided FRP (Host: UCD, Ireland);

-(opens in a new window)2-Reduction of uncertainty in assessing concrete strength of existing structures (Host: Ove Arup, Ireland)
+2-Reduction of uncertainty in assessing concrete strength of existing structures (Host: Ove Arup, Ireland);

-(opens in a new window)4-Probabilistic Optimization of the design of offshore wind turbine towers (Host: TCD, Ireland)
+4-Probabilistic Optimization of the design of offshore wind turbine towers (Host: TCD, Ireland);

-(opens in a new window)5-Integrity management of ship structures (Host: Lloyd’s Register, United Kingdom)
+5-Integrity management of ship structures (Host: Lloyd’s Register, United Kingdom);

-(opens in a new window)6-Residual life assessment and management of ship unloaders (Host: Lloyd’s Register, United Kingdom)
+6-Residual life assessment and management of ship unloaders (Host: Lloyd’s Register, United Kingdom);

-(opens in a new window)7-Railway Weigh-In-Motion for bridge safety (Host: FSDL, United Kingdom)
+7-Railway Weigh-In-Motion for bridge safety (Host: FSDL, United Kingdom);

-(opens in a new window)8-Probabilistic modelling of bridge damage based on damage indicators (Host: Phimeca, France)
+8-Probabilistic modelling of bridge damage based on damage indicators (Host: Phimeca, France);

-(opens in a new window)9-Railway bridge condition monitoring and fault diagnostics (Host: UNOTT, United Kingdom)
+9-Railway bridge condition monitoring and fault diagnostics (Host: UNOTT, United Kingdom);

-(opens in a new window)10-Assessment of bridge condition and safety based on measured vibration level (Host: UPC, Spain)
+10-Assessment of bridge condition and safety based on measured vibration level (Host: UPC, Spain);

-(opens in a new window)11-Development of optical fibre distributed sensing for SHM of bridges and large scale structures (Host: UPC, Spain)
+11-Development of optical fibre distributed sensing for SHM of bridges and large-scale structures (Host: UPC, Spain);

-(opens in a new window)12-Bridge damage detection using an instrumented vehicle (Host: UCD, Ireland)
+12-Bridge damage detection using an instrumented vehicle (Host: UCD, Ireland);

-(opens in a new window)13-Using truck sensors for road pavement performance investigation (Host: UNOTT, United Kingdom)
+13-Using truck sensors for road pavement performance investigation (Host: UNOTT, United Kingdom);

 14-Reduction of uncertainty through regularized, automated road inspection (Host: UCD, Ireland).